 - Create the user profile.

 - Attach the following documents to the application.

 - Copy of National Identity Card / Passport

 - If you need any assistance to create the profile or add new application, press the “Help” button.

-Visit the Training Organization & Personnel Licensing (TOPL) Section with the original documents and make the relevant payment to commence the process of evaluation of the application.
+Visit the Training Organization & Personnel Licensing (TOPL) Section with the original documents and completed counter checklist.
+Make the relevant payment to commence the process of evaluation of the application.

 Application will not be processed unless the applicant produce all required original certificates /documents to TOPL section of CAASL and make the relevant payments.

 Application/Document submission time: 9.00 am – 12.30 pm

 Document Collection time: 1.30 pm – 3.30 pm